Recently, I’ve been experimenting with the way I consume, create and connect using social media.

 “Instant messaging has been the bane of my existence.
 It’s like a meeting that never ends”

 Now everyone can reach me.
 This might seem like it makes us more connected but I don’t feel it does.
 Instead, it takes up huge amounts of time to respond to direct messages.
-A lot of the ones I get have ‘asks’ attached to them.
+Even if you use a tool to manage social media messages, it can get overwhelming.

 There’s nothing wrong with an ‘ask’ through social media but if you don’t know someone at all, it gets annoying quickly.